CosmoCaixa Science Museum – Rainforest & Planetarium

 Visiting CosmoCaixa Science Museum

 Access to the Museum is from Carrer d'Isaac Newton opposite the Shark Submarine.
-Once inside you descend to the lower floor via a spiral atrium ramp surrounding a hanging tree with root structure.
+Once inside, you descend to the lower floor via a spiral atrium ramp surrounding a hanging tree with root structure.

-When I visited the museum, I paid 5 euros for a ticket in the museum reception.
-Tickets can also be purchased from the CosmoCaixa website and entry is free for La Caixa customers.
+When I visited, I paid €5 for a ticket at the museum reception.
+Tickets can also be purchased from the CosmoCaixa website, and entry is free for La Caixa customers.

 CosmoCaixa Science Museum Opening Hours

-- Monday to Sunday and holiday's: 10:00h to 20:00h
+- Monday to Sunday and holiday's: 10:00 am to 8:00 pm

-- Short Days: 24th of December; 5th of January; 10:00h to 18:00h
+- Short Days: 24th of December; 5th of January; 10:00 am to 6:00 pm

 - Closed: Monday's; 25th of December; 1st and 6th of January